-The South Island TAS is 1,130 feet long, concrete structure that connects the at-grade highway to the bored tunnels and consists of two primary sections: 1) the U-wall and 2) the tri-cell cutand-cover section from where the TBM will be launched.
-This launching shaft (also referred as the South Portal) will be the first activity to start, as South Island does not need to be expanded prior to building the shaft.
+The South Island TAS is a 1,130-foot-long concrete structure that connects the at-grade highway to the bored tunnels and consists of two primary sections: 1) the U-wall and 2) the tricell cut-and-cover section from where the TBM will be launched.
+This launching shaft (also referred as the South Portal) will be the first activity to start as South Island does not need to be expanded prior to building the shaft.
 Having a tri-cell launching shaft allows the full assembly of the TBM and its support before launching.

-The North Island TAS is a 980 foot long, concrete structure that connects the at-grade highway to the bored tunnels.
+The North Island TAS is a 980-foot-long concrete structure that connects the at-grade highway to the bored tunnels.
 It consists of three primary sections: 1) the U-wall, 2) a rectilinear section, and 3) a circular receiving shaft (also referred to as the North Portal).
 The receiving shaft is located on the expansion of North Island and therefore can only begin once the expansion is complete.